Washington D.C. Residential Lease Agreement

 Applicable to all Washington D.C. rentals with mold contamination within the past three years.

-Washington D.C. landlords must disclose knowledge of any indoor mold contamination in the rental unit or common areas within the past three years.
-The landlord must also provide proof of remediation, if completed by a professional remediation company licensed and certified in the District of Columbia.
+Washington D.C. landlords must disclose knowledge of any indoor mold contamination in the rental unit or common areas, within the past three years.
+The landlord also must provide proof of treatment, if completed by a licensed and certified D.C. professional.

 Voter Registration Packet